TomSB1423/Obsidian-Darkside20k/General Information/Interim report.md

 	- Necessity of background suppression
 - [[Darkside-20k]] and previous detector summary
 	- How DarkSide approaches DM detection → [[TPC]], [[S1 & S2 Signals]], [[Argon]], [[Veto]]
+	- Want to talk about electron and nuclear recoils
+		- Darkside does not ignore electron recoils -> electron recoils are interesting at low energies
+		-
+		-
 - Motivation for experiment
 	- Muon-induced spallation
 	- More sensitive detector so need to account for everything